yding20/AI/Proj3/README.md

 	given it parents times the probability of each child given its respective parents.
 This probability should be normalized using both A and -A
 	b) no matter A -A the transition P should keep the same

+5. submit
+The file shows how to bulid the project and output of the project.
+The detailed analysis and demenstation to meet the requirement is explained in the .pdf write up report.
+The sample outputs are shown in Exact.txt and Appro.txt.
+Thanks!

+Build the Project:
+	Part1 : Exact Inference
+		javac ExactInference.java    (ignore warnings java array generics cast) java ExactInference aima-alarm.xml B J true M true

+		output : The result ditribution is <0.28417184 0.71582816 >  time : 0.00050173
+		More output sample is in Exact.txt

+	Part2 : Approximate Inference
+		javac ApproxInferencer.java    (ignore warnings java array generics cast) java ApproxInferencer 10 aima-alarm.xml B J true M true

+		output :
+		RejectionSampling :  <0.00000000, 1.00000000>    time : 0.00200000   total : 49  accepted : 10
+		LikelihoodWeighting :  <0.00000000, 1.00000000>    time : 0.00000000
+		GibbSampling :  <0.30000000, 0.70000000>    time : 0.00000000
+		More output sample is in Exact.txt